ocean-slang/SeaDAS/README.md

-# SeaDAS
+# SeaDAS processing
 straight-forward, step by step guide to using NASA SeaDAS 8.2 (on the command line) to process Landsat-8 and Sentinel-2 data.
-No prior experience needed.
+No prior experience needed. written for Mac

-(Mac)
+Please note: OCSSW (processing components) can only be installed on mac or linux. to use windows, you'll need to use a client/server model: https://seadas.gsfc.nasa.gov/client_server/

 By Sarah Lang (URI-GSO) and Olivia Cronin-Golomb (UVA)

 for questions, concerns, or feedback, please email slang@uri.edu

 **some possible problems and solutions:**
 If you run into an error that states that the operation is not permitted, make sure Terminal has full disk access.